Zero trust vendor evaluation - framework and named-vendor pricing

-A framework for evaluating zero trust platforms without falling into the vendor-marketing trap.
-This page does not list specific dollar pricing, those numbers are negotiated, regional, and rarely match list.
-Instead it covers vendor categories, what each is best at, deployment complexity, lock-in risk, and how to map vendors to your scenario.
-For pricing, request quotes.
+A framework for evaluating zero trust platforms without falling into the vendor-marketing trap: vendor categories, what each is best at, deployment complexity, lock-in risk, and how to map vendors to your scenario.
+For the named vendors that publish or have well-sourced pricing, we now maintain dedicated, dated pricing pages, linked below.
+Where a vendor publishes no list price, we say so rather than invent one.

 Six vendor categories cover the zero trust market